+Oasis Screen

-- Oasis Screen: The Oasis control screen can only be accessed from the Climate All screen and allows the user to control the Oasis Hydronic Heating system burner and both Hydronic Heating System electric heating elements. - This screen displays the Oasis system's operational status and faults, if any.
-It also displays the AC Input status, including "No AC Input" or "AC Available" and the Oasis Electric element: (1 and 2) status.
+The Oasis control screen can only be accessed from the Climate All screen and allows the user to control the Oasis Hydronic Heating system burner and both hydronic heating system electric heating elements.

+- This screen displays the Oasis system's operational status and faults (if any).
+It also displays the AC Input status, including "No AC Input" or "AC Available" and the Oasis electric element (1 and 2) status. - This screen allows the user to change the heat source: heat pump only, Oasis, both heat pump and Oasis, or "Automatic" (system detects what is needed and responds accordingly).